jpuopolo67/proctor/README.md

 Before we dive into how to do these things, let's set up your environment and get a copy of the application up and running.

+### No Eclipse Necessary
+Proctor does not rely on any particular Java IDE or environment.
+So long as the required SDKs, e.g., Java 8, Python 3, etc. are set up correctly, you do not need Eclipse or any specific Java tooling.

 ## Setting up Your Enviroment
 Before you can run Proctor, you need a working environment.
 Specifically, you need